Economic Snapshot for Central America

 Inflation was 2.6% in September, which matched the previous month’s reading, remaining at the lowest level in eight months.
 Higher inflation in six countries, including Panama, offset lower inflation in four countries, including the Dominican Republic.
 Meanwhile, in September, the annual variation in consumer prices was negative in Costa Rica and Puerto Rico.

 Our November Consensus Forecast estimates inflation of 2.4% this year, which is down 0.1 percentage points from last month’s forecast.
 Inflation forecasts were downgraded for five countries, while estimates were revised up for four countries including Guatemala and Haiti.
 For next year, our panelists expect regional inflation to accelerate to 3.1%.

 5 years of Central America economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Central America Economic News

-In August, economic activity slowed down slightly to a 4.5% increase from the same month last year, according to the monthly index of economic activity (IMAE, Indice Mensual de Actividad Economica).
+In September, economic activity slowed slightly to a 4.4% increase from the same month last year, according to the monthly index of economic activity (IMAE, Indice Mensual de Actividad Economica).

-In September, consumer prices increased 0.04% from the previous month, which contrasted the 0.06% decline observed in August.
+In October, consumer prices in the Dominican Republic rose 0.30% from the previous month, which followed the 0.04% increase observed in September.

-In September, consumer prices declined 0.21% from the previous month, which came in below the 0.18% increase seen in August.
+In October, consumer prices increased 0.69% from the previous month, contrasting the 0.21% contraction seen in September.